haplosolutions/coding-assignment/README.md

 # Assignment
 You are tasked to create a script that will parse multiple CSVs and create a unified csv.
 There are 3 different CSVs, this will increase in the future.

-In the data folder there are 3 CSVs with required data.
+There are 3 CSVs inn the repo with required data.

 # Scoring
 Create a script according to above specified requirements.
 You are allowed to take as much time as needed, But try to manage your time to around 1 or 2 hours.
 Since we are a Python shop the script must be done with Python.
 Scoring is based on: